typeblogger/typeblogger.github.io/_posts/how-to-promote-your-blog.md

 ---
 layout: post
-title: 6 Blog Promotion Tips From Incredibly Successful Bloggers
+title: 'How To Promote Your Blog''s Content: 11 Experts Share Their Tips & Insights'
 comments: true
 published: false
 author: bruno
 ---
 Content marketing is different these days.
-In the good old days, anyone could publish a blog post on, well, just about anything, and they'd at least get a tiny trickle of traffic.
+In the past, anyone could publish a blog post on, well, just about anything, and they'd at least get a tiny trickle of traffic.

 But now?
 Sorry, but you won’t get any.

-As more and more people start to understand how effective content marketing can be, content creation levels are at an all time high. _Millions_ of blog posts are published on the Internet every day.
+As more and more people start to understand how effective content marketing can be, content creation levels are at an all time high. _Gazillions_ of blog posts are published on the Internet every day.

 So now, if you want to really succeed, you need to create an amazing piece of content, and then promote the heck out of it.

 But wait - how do you even promote your content in the first place?

-That's why I've invited 10 successful bloggers to share their tips and insights on crafting an effective blog promotion strategy that helps your content reach more eyes.
+That's why I've invited 10 experts to share their tips and insights on crafting an effective blog promotion strategy that helps your content reach more eyes.

 Without further ado, here are the experts!
-Click on the links below to go to your favourite experts, or just read through the entire thing!
+Feel free to click on the links below to go to your favourite experts.

 **Tim Bourquin from [AfterOffers](https://afteroffers.com)**